lazypool/.dwm/README.md

 Feel free to skip this section if you're not using the dwm from [here](https://github.com/lazypool/dwm)

-lazypools' build of dwm uses the 'MODKEY + Shift + ]' to increase volume and 'MODKEY + Shift + [' to reduce volume.
+lazypool's build of dwm uses the 'MODKEY + Shift + ]' to increase volume and 'MODKEY + Shift + [' to reduce volume.

 You just need to copy the increasevolume.sh and reducevolume.sh to bin: